SwarmStorm/awesome/README.md

 *   [Elixir](#elixir)

 ## miscellaneous

+*   [AdrienTorris/awesome-blazor](https://github.com/AdrienTorris/awesome-blazor) - Resources for Blazor, a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.

 *   [sindresorhus/awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI